Primošten old town peninsula on the Dalmatian coast

 July–August

-Peak season with warm sea temperatures, lively evenings, and the full buzz of a Dalmatian summer.
-Beaches are at their best.
+Peak season — warm sea, lively evenings and the full buzz of a Dalmatian summer.
+Beaches at their best.

 • Warm sea